 • The Flight data (hours, cycles, discrepancies) provided by the pilots or the Flight OPS department

-• And in output, we would have:
+And as outputs, we would have:

-• One of the roles of the CAMO manager is to design the maintenance program for the aircraft.
+One of the roles of the CAMO manager is to design the maintenance program for the aircraft.

 Share This